Oklahoma State Cowboys football: Bob Simmons era (1995–2000)

 Bob Simmons came to OSU from his post as defensive line coach at Colorado to replace Jones.
 Simmons' teams were largely unsuccessful, and Simmons resigned under pressure following the 2000 season.
-His final record in Stillwater was 30–38 with just one winning campaign, an 8–4 season in 1997 that culminated in a loss in the Alamo Bowl.
+His final record in Stillwater was 30–38 with just one winning campaign, an 8–4 season in 1997 that culminated in a loss in the Alamo Bowl to Purdue.
 In 1996, OSU joined with the other Big Eight schools and four schools from the old Southwest Conference to form the Big 12 Conference.

 Les Miles era (2001–2004)

 After Simmons' resignation, a coaching search produced Dirk Koetter as the new head coach.
 Hours after accepting the job, Koetter reneged on his offer in order to coach at Arizona State.

 The next two candidates were Les Miles, a former OSU offensive coordinator, and Mike Gundy, a former OSU player and coach.
 Miles was hired as head coach while Gundy was brought on as offensive coordinator.
 In his first year as head coach, Miles would achieve a 4–7 record.
 In the 2001 regular season finale, the underdog Cowboys would defeat the reigning national champion Oklahoma Sooners in Norman, 16–13.
-In 2002, Miles would post a 7–5 regular season record.
-The Cowboys again defeated the Oklahoma Sooners, this time in Stillwater.
-The team would go on to make three straight bowl games appearances in Miles' last years as head coach, winning the Houston Bowl and making appearances in the Cotton Bowl and Alamo Bowl.
+In 2002, Miles would post a 7–5 regular season record, with Oklahoma State again upsetting Oklahoma, this time in Stillwater.
+The team would go on to make the Houston Bowl, where they defeated Southern Miss.
+The Cowboys would improve to 9–4 in 2003, earning a trip to the Cotton Bowl, where they would fall to Ole Miss despite a valiant comeback attempt in the closing minutes.
+In 2004, Oklahoma State would finish 7–5, getting blown out by Ohio State in the Alamo Bowl to end the season.
 Miles left after the 2004 season to take the head coaching position at LSU.